 If you’ve not yet figured it out: I clearly don’t live in America.
 Home currently is on a peninsula in the south of Belize.
 And Belize, in case you’re wondering, is a little country with Mexico on our north, Guatemala to our west and south, and the Caribbean to the east.
 If you’d keep going east from here, you’d hit Jamaica and Haiti.
 Drift a little northward, and you’re in Cuba.

-I needed a place to work from, seeing that for reasons beyond my understanding, my U.S. work visa was denied.
-Instead of living at the foot of the Rocky Mountains, I live in the tropics.
+I needed a place to work from, seeing that for reasons beyond my understanding, my U.S. work visa was denied a year or so ago.
+So, instead of living at the foot of the Rocky Mountains, I live in the tropics.
 And instead of trying to ascend fourteeners, I traverse the waters by kayak and I descend below the surface to explore the world along the second-largest barrier reef on the globe.

-Kayaking, scuba diving, and drinking copious amounts of coffee forms the backdrop to my online work as a content creator (a.k.a. writer) for a tech company in Colorado, plus doing online teaching and dissertation supervision for a university based in Texas.
+Kayaking, scuba diving, and drinking copious amounts of coffee forms the backdrop to my online work as a contractor for a tech company in Colorado, plus doing online teaching for an online university in California and dissertation supervision for a university based in Texas.
 In other words, all my work is done remotely.
 Very remotely.

 I haven’t always worked remotely, though.
 I have worked in offices in South Africa and Taiwan, on campuses in several countries, at a training center in a small Kenyan village.
 In my last job before moving to Belize, though, I worked at Compassion International’s regional office, supporting staff all over Asia.
 In effect, that became my transition into working remotely.